usnistgov/ccu_validation_scoring/test/README.md

      expected scores directory so that the test case will pass.
 This supports the use case that a vetted change is complete.

+Pytest

+- Use this to test without an install of the libraries:
+    % python3 -m pytest test

+- The option '--capture=no' prints stdout.